brunnerjanos/amplifer-model/README.md

 					boosted_VC_circuit

-2_VC and CC operation --- contains two model session in which we show how the model amplifier operates by
+2_VC and CC operation --- model sessions to show how the model amplifiers operate
-			simulating idelaized expereimental conditions

 					current-clamp

 					voltage-clamp

-3_real experiment reconstruction --- a single model session which shows the model representation of a
-			direct axonal voltage recording used for the prediction of native AP shape and underlying conductances
+3_real experiment reconstruction --- The model representation of a direct axonal voltage recording used for the prediction of native AP shape and underlying conductances

 					AP_generator

-4_complete morphology --- a single model session which shows pipette measured, local and native AP waveforms from the simulations in which the
-			contribution of the observer and filtering effects to the instrumental signal distortion was explored.
-We modelled recordings with fixed instrumental parameters and compensations but from different parts of a well preserved mossy fiber.
+4_complete morphology --- pipette-measured, local- and native AP waveforms in simulated recordings from different parts of a mossy fiber.